 Dustiness formation by handling of powders and particles is often an undesired phenomenon.
 Different methodologies exist to quantify the dustiness potential of products, either via the Heubach rotating drum approach (DIN 55992) or in accordance with the EN 15051 standard employing the continuous drop or rotating drum dustiness methodology.

 In the rotating drum dust meter, the sample is placed in a drum and handling and conveying is simulated by rotation of the drum.
 By means of a well-controlled air flow, the dust released is transferred to a sampling section where the total amount of released dust is deposited onto a filter and can be quantified (Heubach) or additional separation into an inhalable, thoracic and respirable fraction can be achieved (EN 15051).
+The EN 15051 rotating drum methodology also provides information on the fraction of particles with an aerodynamic diameter smaller than 10 micrometers.
 The dust particulates on the filter are quantified and can be used for further analyses, e.g. particle size analysis, density analysis or assay of a specific ingredient.